beraborrow/package/packages/contracts/test-report.md

-      ✓ openTrove(): adds Trove owner to TroveOwners array (136ms) ✓ openTrove(): creates a stake and adds it to total stakes (281ms) ✓ openTrove(): inserts Trove to Sorted Troves list (370ms) ✓ openTrove(): Increases the activePool ETH and raw ether balance by correct amount (294ms) ✓ openTrove(): records up-to-date initial snapshots of L_ETH and L_LUSDDebt (639ms) ✓ openTrove(): allows a user to open a Trove, then close it, then re-open it (687ms) ✓ openTrove(): increases the Trove's LUSD debt by the correct amount (129ms) ✓ openTrove(): increases LUSD debt in ActivePool by the debt of the trove (162ms) ✓ openTrove(): increases user LUSDToken balance by correct amount (85ms) ✓ getCompositeDebt(): returns debt + gas comp
+      ✓ openTrove(): adds Trove owner to TroveOwners array (136ms) ✓ openTrove(): creates a stake and adds it to total stakes (281ms) ✓ openTrove(): inserts Trove to Sorted Troves list (370ms) ✓ openTrove(): Increases the activePool iBGT and raw ibgt balance by correct amount (294ms) ✓ openTrove(): records up-to-date initial snapshots of L_iBGT and L_NECTDebt (639ms) ✓ openTrove(): allows a user to open a Trove, then close it, then re-open it (687ms) ✓ openTrove(): increases the Trove's NECT debt by the correct amount (129ms) ✓ openTrove(): increases NECT debt in ActivePool by the debt of the trove (162ms) ✓ openTrove(): increases user NECTToken balance by correct amount (85ms) ✓ getCompositeDebt(): returns debt + gas comp
-      ✓ closeTrove(): fails if owner cannot receive ETH (440ms) getNewICRFromTroveChange() returns the correct ICR
+      ✓ closeTrove(): fails if owner cannot receive iBGT (440ms) getNewICRFromTroveChange() returns the correct ICR
         ✓ collChange = 0, debtChange = 0
         ✓ collChange = 0, debtChange is positive